LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 5. In the drop-down menu for **Country/Territory**, select your country or territory.

-6. If asked, in the drop-down mene for **State/Province**, select your state or province.
+6. If asked, in the drop-down menu for **State/Province**, select your state or province.

 7. Before checking the **I accept** check-box, please review the [Fiddler End User License Agreement](https://www.telerik.com/purchase/license-agreement/fiddler).